 1. Move & copy data

 Moving and copying data has been necessary since the beginning of data warehousing because data had to be put into a form that was acquariable.
-With the advent of big data tools like Hadoop, and with companies like Atscale, data movement is no longer necessary, so the side effects like data redundancies no longer occur.
+With the advent of big data tools like Hadoop, and with companies like Atscale, data movement is no longer necessary.
+The side effects like data redundancies no longer occur.

 Instead of moving and copying data, query the data in one place with Hadoop.
 Rather than writing data three times, you should be able to write it once.